Gertrude Yorkes

 Gertrude Yorkes (self-referred to as Arsenic), is a fictional superhero appearing in American comic books published by Marvel Comics.
 She was created by author Brian K. Vaughan and artist Adrian Alphona, and debuted in Runaways #1 with most of the other main characters.
-Like every member of the original Runaways, she is the daughter of evil villains with special abilities; in Gert's case, time-travellers.
+Like every member of the original Runaways, she is the child of evil villains with special abilities; in her case, time-travellers.

 Gertrude, often called "Gert" for short, is often regarded as the most "book-smart" of the Runaways yet also the most sarcastic and cynical.
-She has socialist leanings and is ethnically Jewish but spiritually agnostic.
+She has socialist leanings and is a secular Jew.
 Gert is known for her sarcastic one-liners, glasses, and purple-dyed hair.
 She stands at a rough height of 5'1" and weighs 125 lb.

 In 2008, Marvel.com named Gert's death as the sixth out of ten best deaths in Marvel Comics history.

 Gert Yorkes was portrayed by Ariela Barer in the Hulu Marvel Cinematic Universe television series Runaways.